Kendall Band: Kendall Band Preservation Society

 About 20 students were gathered to work on the cataloging and repair of the instruments, with seven of them chosen to actually dismantle the work.
 The students dubbed themselves "The Kendall Band Preservation Society".

 In April 2010, the Kendall Band Preservation Society started dismantling the Kendall Band.
-Richard A. Davey, general manager of the MBTA, stopped in to speak to the students and wish them luck in repairing the artwork.
+Richard A. Davey, then general manager of the MBTA, stopped in to speak to the students and wish them luck in repairing the artwork.
 The students taped up signs in the same fashion as Paul Matisse did when he repaired the Band, and comments were again scrawled in the margins.
 A student representative of the group said, “I think we will be able to get the instruments functional over the span of a few months, but our longer term goal is to complete [sic] refurbish and document each instrument.
 That will be a much longer project, on the order of years.”

 As of May 2011, Pythagoras was restored to operation from the inbound platform, while work continued on the other two instruments.

-Since then, the sculptures have again fallen into disrepair, and are being restored to operation as of February 2018.
+Since then, the sculptures have again fallen into disrepair, and were being restored to operation as of February 2018.
 Tarkanian has handed over responsibility for maintenance to Steve Drasco, a physics instructor in the MIT Concourse educational group.
+As of November 2024, only the Pythagoras tubular chimes operated from the outbound platform were connected and functional.